-- 4. Performance Appraisal Employees shall be entitled to a formal written review of their performance annually, and new employees upon completion of three months service in accordance with the policies and procedures of the Board.
-Such appraisal shall, at the minimum, indicate how the employees have met their performance expectations during the just completed period and establish new expectations for the upcoming period. - 5.
+- 4. Performance Appraisal for New Hires: New employees may be reviewed upon completion of three months service.
+Such appraisal shall, at the minimum, indicate how the employee has met their performance expectations during the just completed period and will establish new expectations for the upcoming period. - 5.
 Employees classified under this schedule are those whose duties include some form of managerial authority, actually directing the work of others, and who carry out their particular responsibilities by direction, but without supervision, and usually with specific responsibilities and authorities defined by statute or by-law. - 6.
 Holidays: Management employees will be eligible for the same holidays as provided for Regular employees. - 7.
-Vacation: Management employees shall be eligible for vacation in accordance with the following provisions:
+Vacation: Management employees shall be eligible for vacation in accordance with the following provisions: - a.
+After the completion of 4 months of continuous employment, an employee shall be eligible for up to 5 days of paid vacation to be taken with prior written approval of the appointing authority.

-- a.
-After the completion of 4 months of continuous employment, an employee shall be eligible for up to 5 days of paid vacation to be taken with prior written approval of the appointing authority. - b.
+- b.
 After the completion of 8 months of continuous employment, an employee shall be eligible for an additional 5 days of paid vacation to be taken with prior written approval of the appointing authority. - c.
 After the completion of 12 months of continuous employment, an employee shall be eligible for an additional 5 days of paid vacation with prior written approval of the appointing authority.
 The total of the foregoing shall not exceed 15 days of paid vacation for the first 12 months of continuous employment. - d.
 After completion of 60 months of continuous employment, an employee shall be eligible for 20 days of paid vacation to be taken with prior written approval of the appointing authority.